Event Rules & Regulations

 - Teams crossing the finish will be given a “line finish position”.
 This is pending the outcome of complaints and/or any further information coming to the Organisers’ knowledge.

 - Medical crews will be available for non-emergency medical treatment and consultation within transition areas when available.
-Any team receiving any form of medical treatment outside a transition area or a medical support area as specified in the race instructions will be disqualified.

 - Medical treatment within transition areas is limited to basic first aid and advice.
 Should a racer require advanced life support, active fluid replacement therapy (IV), the administration of any oral or intravenous drug, then that racer, subject to the race director’s final decision, will be prevented from continuing with the event.